-Throughout Australia, a significant number of children with developmental language disorder affects what is believed to be between five and eight per cent of the population.
+Throughout Australia, children with developmental language disorder represent what is believed to be between five and eight per cent of the population.
 As the numbers of cases of children with communication disorders grow, so does the need for cost-effective, efficient and innovative treatment.
 Therefore, many therapists are looking for collaboration and co-treatment as a way to meet this need.
-This is evidenced by a recent survey of 695 music therapists, as 44.6% said they collaborate with SLPs (Register, 2002).
+This was evidenced by a survey of 695 music therapists, where 44.6% said they collaborate with SLPs (Register, 2002).
 Music and the arts in general play has a significant role to play in this collaborative process.

 From personal experience, families are excited to discover a clinician with specialist experience in both speech pathology and music and welcome a different lateral approach to speech and language intervention.
 Emotions play a significant role in learning.
 As music stimulates the limbic system, the emotional centre in our brain, it has a better chance of having them connect meaningfully to activities.
 When used in a group setting it allows children and adults to engage and connect with others in a no-confrontational space and work on social and pragmatic components to communication, such as turn-taking and cooperation.

 The creative process of therapy is an ongoing one.
-The inclusion of different styles, approaches and methodologies to discovering effective treatment is made every more interesting with the addition of music.
+The inclusion of different styles, approaches and methodologies to discovering effective treatment is made even more interesting with the addition of music.